1. Overview

 Two dedicated controls govern the end of your editing session:

-Submit Amendment: Opens a confirmation modal.
+Submit Amendment: Opens a confirmation window.
 Once confirmed, the updated package goes back to the DNO, the application status reverts to Submitted while under review, and an audit log reading "DNO Application Amended" is written to the project timeline.

 Cancel Amendment: Discards all session modifications instantly, returning the application to its locked, read-only state.